software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 3
 >
 > 1. Create a [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for each user story, such as "quiz creation date" and "add question"
 > 2. Create an issue for each _user story_.
 Add a label "user story" and the user story's label for each issue.
-Add the issues to the Product Backlog project and move them to the "In Sprint" column
+Add the issues to the Backlog project and move them to the "Sprint Backlog" column

 {: .important-title }

 > Exercise 4
 >
-> Make sure that all task related issues that have been completed during the Sprint 1 are _closed_ and their _status is "Done"_ in the Sprint Backlog project.
+> Make sure that all task related issues that have been completed during the Sprint 1 are _closed_ and their _status is "Done"_ in the Backlog project.
 Do the same with the user story related issues _accepted by the Product Owner_ during the Sprint Review event.
 >
 > If you didn't manage to implement all user stories during the previous Sprint, set the milestone of the unfinished user story and task issues as "Sprint 2".